skaiser33/sei_project2/README.md

 - Users would be able to submit jokes that would be subject to a Wikipedia-style verification process.
 - Users would have access to special feature tiers based on activity-level on the app.
 - Jokes and comedians would link to video/audio content if available.
-- A lot more jokes and comedians.
+- A lot more jokes and comedians!